 In this paper, we consider a standard communication transceiver architecture, which includes 1) independent and identically distributed (i.i.d.) complex Gaussian codebook at the transmitter, and 2) a uniform quantizer cascaded with a nearest neighbor decoder at the receiver, where the loading factor of the quantizer can be adjusted by gain control; see Sec.
 II for details.
 Our study is intended to evaluate the loss in achievable rate due to quantization, and characterize the optimal loading factor that maximizes the achievable rate.
 In Sec.
 III we provide an achievable rate expression in analytical form for arbitrary symmetric output quantization, and give asymptotic results as well as numerical evaluations.
 The GMI is employed as a basic tool for achievable rate analysis therein.
 Our results clearly show the increasing importance of gain control as the resolution decreases.
 In Sec.
 IV-A, the impacts of limited loading factor and finite step size on achievable rate are analyzed in the high-resolution regime.
 Sec.
-IV-B shows that the optimal loading factor that maximizes the achievable rate also scales like $2\sqrt{\ln 2K}$, but for finite resolutions it is different from the one that minimizes the MSE.
+IV-B shows that the optimal loading factor that maximizes the achievable rate also scales like $2\sqrt{\ln (2K)}$.
 We further provide an asymptotically tight estimate of the optimal loading factor, which is shown to be highly accurate for finite resolutions.
 The paper is concluded in Sec.
 V.